Land Acquisition

 Divorce and land ownership

-When land and house are registered as a personal property of the Thai spouse:
+Where land and house are registered as the personal property of the Thai spouse, possible legal protection structures may include:

-3. land and house is registered in the Thai spouse's name and the foreign spouse accepts sole management and ownership by his or her Thai spouse.
+- registration of the land and house solely in the Thai spouse’s name with the foreign spouse accepting sole ownership and management rights by the Thai spouse.

-When undeveloped land is registered as a personal property of the Thai spouse:
+Where undeveloped land is registered as the personal property of the Thai spouse, possible protection structures may include:

-3. the land and building permit is in the Thai spouse's name and the foreigner accepts sole management rights by the Thai spouse.
+- registration of the land and building permit solely in the Thai spouse’s name where the foreign spouse accepts sole management and ownership rights by the Thai spouse.

-If possible the foreign spouse must be registered in the house book (tabien baan) of the property, or the couple should obtain a yellow book specifically for foreigners.
+Where possible, the foreign spouse should also be registered in the house registration book (Tabien Baan) of the property or obtain a separate yellow house book (Thor.Ror.13) available for foreigners residing in Thailand.